toddlawton/toddlawton.github.io/_posts/2014-09-04-lcd-weather-display.md

 });
 ```

 Almost done.
-Whew!
 This is the part of the application that really handles what we're seeing on the LCD.

 As you'll notice in the code below, we start off by creating our custom degree symbol mentioned earlier, and printing it to the LCD with the current temperature, as well as the current city on row 1.